-Right out on the coast a village braces itself, as it always has, against an unhindered wind; its subsidence even to a breeze was infrequent, varying only in degrees of onslaught.
-To newcomers and visitors it was an unceasing harangue.
+Right out on the coast a village braces itself, as it always has, against an unhindered wind.
+Its subsidence even to a breeze was infrequent, varying only in degrees of onslaught; to newcomers and visitors it was an unceasing harangue.

 The old man was woven into the community.
 He had a kind of earnest lightness that, though his conversation typically had to be sought, endeared him to the villagers, who were an open-hearted sort.
 Upon entreaty and the providing of a rich milk, he still made his butter, especially sought after at the beginning of advent.
 And he in turn cherished their chance kind words and glances; their unexpected politenesses.